pearlllyy/ATM_Machine/README.md

 # ATM Machine Simulator

-This project is for our CC203: Computer Programming 2 course, this simulates an Automated Teller Machine (ATM) system that allows users to perform common banking operations through a command-line interface.
+This project is for our final output in CC203: Computer Programming 2 course, this simulates an Automated Teller Machine (ATM) system that allows users to perform common banking operations through a command-line interface.

 ## Guidelines